Will Next Fed Statement Be Hawkish?

 Join Polymarket and start trading on real prediction markets today.

-- Upcoming inflation reports scheduled for release before the Fed statement
+- Upcoming inflation reports prior to the Fed meeting

 Ready to trade this market?